mhborthwick/pingpong/README.md

 ## Description

-_This web application takes a number from a user and returns a range of numbers starting from 1 with the following exceptions:_
+_This web application takes a number from the user and returns a range of numbers starting from 1 with the following exceptions:_

 * _Numbers divisible by 3 are replaced with "ping"_
 * _Numbers divisible by 5 are replaced with "pong"_